-- These properties are with the most luxurious finishes, newest technology, and strongest amenity packages.
+- These properties are with the most luxurious finishes, the newest technology, and the strongest amenity packages.
 For example, a Class A office building may have marble floors, high-speed internet, and outdoor amenities with fantastic views.

 - Additionally, it may be highly energy-efficient as evidenced by a LEED certification.